How to administer Ubuntu Server remotely using Webmin

 sudo /usr/share/webmin/changepass.pl /etc/webmin root YourNewPassword

 where YourNewPassword is the password you want to use.
 This will return a message along the lines of "Updated password of Webmin user root".

 You can now delete the Webmin installation file by typing:

 To launch Webmin type the following string into the address bar of your browser:

 where mymediaserver is the name you gave your server when you installed Ubuntu.
 Instead of using the server name the IP address of the server will work just fine.

-The first time you launch Webmin your browser will likely complain about the certificate for this site so just add the site as an exception to continue.
+The first time you launch Webmin your browser will likely complain about the certificate for this site so just add the site as an exception, or choose "Continue to this website (not recommended)" to continue.

 You should then be prompted for a username and password.
 Enter root for the username and use the password you just created above.
 You should then see the Webmin Home Screen similar to the one below:

 Using cron to run a script each time the server starts